 Within the metropolis of Greater Cairo, the two governorates with agricultural land, Giza and Qalyoubia, had much higher rates of informal and insecure tenures, 84 percent and 83 percent respectively, in comparison to 47 percent in largely urban Cairo.

-This high rate of informality and resulting insecurity when it comes to tenure is perhaps best captured in the attempted forced (and armed) eviction of the leafy island of Al-Warraq in Giza, which is home to around 90,000 islanders.
-The attempted eviction was met with a strong protest, especially after one islander died and 20 others were arrested.
+This high rate of informality and resultant insecurity when it comes to tenure is perhaps best captured in the attempted forced (and armed) eviction of the leafy island of Al-Warraq in Giza, which is home to around 90,000 islanders.
+The attempted eviction was met with strong protest, especially after one islander died and 20 others were arrested.
 It ended when security forces withdrew, and later, Giza’s chief of security met with the family leaders of Al-Warraq to reconcile.

 Yahia Shawkat, one of the 10Tooba researchers who authored the report on secure tenures, argues that engaging the community should start from the beginning; “Not after the murder of one, the arrest of 20, and the tearing down of their homes, [the government] invites them over to talk,” Shawkat tells progrss.
 He explains that articles 11 and 12 on local plans in the newest Construction Law puts the involvement and engagement of public participation as a condition to the process of urban replanning.
 The framework identifies public participation in terms of Local Popular Councils, civil society, and residents.